wkeav/wkeav/README.md

 - 👋 Hello, I’m Astra.
 I have had a high passion for technology since a young age and recently found my passion for programming through problem-solving and innovation :D
 - I love doing mini, medium, and big projects for learning.
 I stay curious and humbled through my programming process and ...I love it surprisingly.
 - "Learning is life.
 Worry not if you don't understand a concept, and keep the show going"
-- Most efficient in Java and c++, but not limited to Javascript, C#, Python ;P
+- Most efficient in Java and C++, but not limited to Javascript, C#, Python ;P

   <img width="657" alt="Capture d’écran 2024-10-03 à 23 57 27" src="https://github.com/user-attachments/assets/10792b08-fc09-4546-be19-9a93f60961e8">